tarantool/doc/doc/reference/configuration/cfg_replication.rst

     but won't become a leader.

     If the node should be able to become a leader, use ``election_mode = 'candidate'``.

+    Since version :doc:`2.8.2 </release/2.8.2>`, the manual election mode is introduced.
+    It may be used when a user wants to control which instance is the leader explicitly instead of relying on the Raft election algorithm.

+    When an instance is configured with the ``election_mode='manual'``, it behaves as follows:

+    *   By default, the instance acts like a voter -- it is read-only and may vote for other instances that are candidates.
+    *   Once :ref:`box.ctl.promote() <box_ctl-promote>` is called, the instance becomes a candidate and starts a new election round.
+        If the instance wins the elections, it remains a leader, but won't participate in any new elections.

     | Type: string
     | Default: 'off'